 Test in a dedicated #automation-test channel before posting to active team channels.
 This lets you experiment with message formatting, buttons, and attachments without cluttering real channels or confusing your team with test notifications.

 For each automated channel, configure notification settings to match importance.
-High-urgency channels like #hot-leads should notify all members (@channel or @here mentions).
+High-urgency channels like #hot-deals should notify all members (@channel or @here mentions).
 Lower-urgency channels like #team-daily can be 'mentions only'.
 Educate team members on customizing their personal notification preferences per channel to avoid alert fatigue while ensuring critical messages aren't missed.

 Use @channel sparingly (only for urgent, everyone-must-see messages).
 Overuse causes alert fatigue and people mute the channel.
 Use @here (notifies only active users) for important but not urgent updates.
 For routine notifications, post without @mentions and let interested team members check channels when convenient.